skycoin/skywire/README.md

 ...
 ```

-select a key and start the vpn with
+Select a key and start the vpn with:
 ```
 skywire-cli vpn start <public-key>
 ```

-view the status of the vpn
+View the status of the vpn:
 ```
 skywire-cli vpn status
 ```

-Check your ip address with ip.skywire.dev
+Check your ip address with ip.skywire.dev.
-__note: ip.skycoin.com will only show your real ip address, not the ip address of the vpn connection__
+__Note: ip.skycoin.com will only show your real ip address, not the ip address of the vpn connection.__

-stop the vpn
+Stop the vpn:
 ```
 skywire-cli vpn stop
 ```